 Weed Eater One Review

-The Weedeater One WE261 boasts a 190cc gasoline-fueled engine (two-quart capacity), 26-inch cutting deck, and 30-inch turning radius, nearly twice as wide as one of our top picks.
-It has a three-speed manual transmission with cruise control that tops out at four mph going forward and one mph in reverse.
+The Weed Eater One has a small 190cc engine, narrow 26-inch cutting deck, and 31-inch turning radius, nearly twice as wide as one of our top picks.
+It has a three-speed manual transmission, not an automatic, which tops out at 4 mph going forward and 1 mph in reverse.
 This machine does boast cruise control, a convenience that doesn't appear on many more full-featured riding mowers.
 A single blade cuts at three heights between 1.5 and 4 inches, and you can choose a side discharge, mulch, or bag option for grass clippings, the latter two with optional accessories.
 Front wheels are 10 inches and rear wheels stand 13 inches high.
 The gas tank holds less than a third of a gallon.

 Where to buy

 This cheap model may suit fairly level yards of about one-half acre.
 But consumers who can resist the super-low price will almost certainly be better off in the long run with a sturdier riding mower.